Adding design value to a technical solution.

 - Customer call quote

-Together with the Head of Product, we spearheaded a customer journey and ideation workshop, bringing together Product, Marketing, Sales, IT, and Fulfilment teams.
-Driven by the research I had uncovered.
+I facilitated a collaborative workshop with Product, Marketing, Sales, IT, and Fulfilment teams driven by the research I had uncovered.
 Our goal was to:

-We then ranked the ideas based on perceived customer impact and feasibility for the company.
+As part of this session, we ranked the ideas based on perceived customer impact and feasibility for the company.

-1. Simplified Structured Information Architecture
+3. Simplified Information Architecture

 Research showed user confusion with question order and homepage navigation after email redirection.
-To address this, information should be structured to meet market-specific needs for growth and monetization.
-The proposed design recommendation included two main zones on the screen:
+To address this, information should be structured to meet needs for growth and monetization.
+The proposed design recommendation included two zones on the screen:

 • Active Zone: Central screen area displaying the current stage of the application process, further helping users understand their progress.